abates/Windtalker/README.md

 A codec is any class that implements the co.andrewbates.windtalker.Codec interface.
 This interface specifies two methods: code and decode.
 Each method takes a string and returns a string.
-Here is an example codec that users rot47 (similar to [rot13](https://en.wikipedia.org/wiki/ROT13))  as the coding/decoding mechanism:
+Here is an example codec that uses rot47 (similar to [rot13](https://en.wikipedia.org/wiki/ROT13))  as the coding/decoding mechanism:

 ```java